warehouse types

 Key features include:

-• Thermal insulation and cooling equipment
+• Insulation and cooling equipment

 Frozen Goods Warehouses